-As a world champion player who has topped the rankings, snooker’s Neil Robertson is one of the best known and highest achieving players.
+Neil is a former World Champion player who has topped the international snooker rankings.
+He is also one of the best known and highest achieving players in snooker.

 The Australian left hander turner professional in the 2006/7 season.
 He was already known in Australia, having become the youngest player to make a century break in an Australian ranking tournament at age 14.
-At 17 he made the third qualifying round of the 1999 World Championships, and in 2003 he won the World Under 21 Snooker Championship.
-The win gave him World Tour status.
+At 17 he made the third qualifying round of the 1999 World Championships.
+In 2003 he won the World Under 21 Snooker Championship and the win gave him World Tour status.

-In 2006/7 he beat Ronnie O’Sullivan 5-1 to become the fourth Australian to reach the semi final of the Grand Prix, which he went on to win.
-He also won the Welsh Open and the World Open.
+In 2006/7 he beat Ronnie O’Sullivan 5-1 to become the fourth Australian to reach the semi final of the Grand Prix.
+He went on to win this, and also the Welsh Open and the World Open.

-In the 2009/10 season his win in the Grand Prix final gave him his fourth title and made him the most successful player from outside the British Isles in ranking tournaments.
-He also logged his 100th career century break, made his first official 147 break, and won the World Championhip and the World Open.
+In the 2009/10 season his win in the Grand Prix final gave him his fourth title. this also made Neil the most successful player from outside the British Isles in ranking tournaments.
+He also logged his 100th career century break, made his first official 147 break.
+Later he won the World Championhip and the World Open.

 In 2010/1 he defended his World Grand Prix title and the World Open for a third time.
 In 2011/2 he won the Masters, and in 2012/3 he won his 7th ranking event (China Open).
-The next season saw him record his second maximum break in the China Open, which he won, then win the UK Championship in 2013/4.
+The next season saw him record his second maximum break in the China Open, which he won.
+Neil then won the UK Championship in 2013/4.
 This made him the first non-UK player to win the Triple Crown of World Championship, UK Championship and Masters.

 In 2013/4 he reached 103 century breaks in a season – breaking the previous record of 61.
 Rival Ronnie O’Sullivan had spoken about his breaks as “probably the most phenomenal scoring in the history of the game.”